Kris-0605/fernet-files/README.md

     f.read() # Returns b'123456789'
 ```

+You can also supply the chunksize of a file, which affects memory usage, disk usage and performance.
+Supply this using `FernetFile(key, file, chunksize=123456)`, or omit it to use the default.
+You can only specify chunksize when first creating a file, after which the chunksize will be read from the file metadata.

 Note: The default chunksize is 64KiB.
 This means the minimum output file size is 64KiB.
 If you are encrypting a small amount of data, I recommend you lower the chunksize.
 However, only do this if necessary as this will damage performance.

 ## Requirements